-(For example: A team designates 2 courtesy runners prior to the game and in the 4th inning, one of the designated runners inadvertently runs for himself.
+(For example: A team designates two courtesy runners prior to the game and in the fourth inning, one of the designated runners inadvertently runs for himself.
 That player then forfeits his right to a courtesy runner for the remainder of the game and the team may only use the one other courtesy runner originally designated.
 Should a player get injured after this, that player must be pinch run for.)

 In the event of an A/B batting position batter needing a courtesy runner, the other batting position would be the courtesy runner.
 (For example: If the position B batter needs a courtesy runner, the A batter will be the courtesy runner for B instead of the last batted out.)

-All 55+/60+/65+/70+/73+/75+ and Father/Son Divisions must the Shared Batting Position Rule only.
+All 55+/60+/65+/70+/73+/75+ and Father/Son Divisions must the Shared Batting Position Rule only unless otherwise stipulated in tournament-specific rules.
 The manager uses two players to share one batting position in the offensive lineup and during the game the manager decides who bats each time the batting position comes up.
 This can be implemented at the start of a game or can be added anytime during the game.
 He can then use the other player to run if he chooses to do so.
 When a player is used as a base runner in the Shared Position, he MUST bat the next time his position in the order comes to the plate.
 After that point, either of the Shared Runners may bat in this position.
 There is no limit to the number of shared line-up positions.
 Any player sharing a batting position is locked in that position for the duration of the game and cannot be used in any other batting order position.
 This rule replaces both A/B and courtesy runners.